pimutils/khal/doc/source/configspec.rst

 .. object:: event_format

-    Default formating for events used when the start- and end-date are not clear through context, e.g. for :command:`search`, used almost everywhere but :command:`list` and :command:`calendar`.
+    Default formatting for events used when the start- and end-date are not clear through context, e.g. for :command:`search`, used almost everywhere but :command:`list` and :command:`calendar`.
 It is therefore probably a sensible choice to include the start- and end-date.
     The syntax is the same as for :option:`--format`.

       :type: string